 - Where can I watch it?
-This will be an absolutely massive tentpole release, so there shouldn’t be a shortage of multiplexes where you can see it – as long as James Cameron doesn’t set the technical bar so high that average cinemas can’t handle the screening specs.
-You should expect it to arrive on Disney Plus after its theatrical release.
+This will be an absolutely massive tentpole release, so there shouldn’t be a shortage of multiplexes where you can see it – as long as James Cameron doesn’t set the technical bar so high that average cinemas can’t handle the screening specs, or the pandemic is still raging on.
+Expect it to arrive on Disney Plus after its theatrical release.

 Avatar 2: first images revealed

-The first images of Avatar 2 – concept art from the watery parts of Pandora – were unveiled during CES 2020.
+The first images of Avatar 2 above – concept art from the watery parts of Pandora – were unveiled during CES 2020.
 They show more of the movie's ocean-based settings.
-Check out a couple more images below:

 Does Avatar 2 have a proper title?